 “Free Range” is another label oftentimes given to chickens – and essentially means that during their lifetimes, they were given room to move.
 “Free Range” only means however, that they were allowed access to the outdoors.
 It doesn’t mean that the area was clean, it doesn’t mean that they were not treated with antibiotics or drugs, and it doesn’t mean they were given only organic, non GMO grains.

-Delicious Organics is in regards to “Conventional Chicken.”
+The last tidbit I picked up from Delicious Organics is in regards to “Conventional Chicken.”
 These chickens are raised in confined, tight quarters, oftentimes extremely cramped with damp, ammonia-accumulated and polluted environments with no natural ventilation.
 They are predisposed to stress and sickness because of their living conditions and sickness spreads quickly.
 They are in turn treated with antibiotics regularly, fed drugs to enhance their growth and additives to enhance their color.
 They are fed grains and soybeans that could contain pesticides and more than likely are GMO.
 And if that isn’t enough, they may be fed animal by-products which is certainly not a natural feed for chickens.

 Just as I wrote earlier this year in the blog post, An Egg is an Egg Right?
 Knowledge is Power.
 And like the egg, all chickens are not created equal.
 Consider the quality of foods you want to eat and feed your family, shop with discernment and when slick marketing and other healthy sounding terms cloud the issue, do some research before buying.